 I love pasta, but an effort to reduce carbs in my diet led me to stop eating pasta dishes all together, until I got a spiralizer.
 This handy and versatile gadget makes it easy to create delicious, nutritious dishes from farm-fresh favorites, like zucchini, cucumbers, apples, pears, and sweet potatoes.

-There are many compelling reasons to consider this spiralizer when deciding which of the best spiralizers to purchase.
-So, let’s take a closer look at what you can expect when you purchase the OXO Good Grips Tabletop Spiralizer.
+Let’s take a closer look at what you can expect when you purchase the OXO Good Grips Tabletop Spiralizer (the one pictured above).

 OXO Tabletop Spiralizer Review